AzureCosmosDB/labs/dotnet/labs/01-creating_partitioned_collection.md

     ItemResponse<PurchaseFoodOrBeverage> result = await container.CreateItemAsync(interaction, new PartitionKey(interaction.type));
     ```

     > The `CreateItemAsync` method takes in an object that you would like to serialize into JSON and store as a document within the specified container.
 You can also specify the logical partition for this data as well.
 In this case it is the name of the PurchaseFoodOrBeverage class.
-The `id` property, which is generated as a unique Guid for each new object, is a special required value in Cosmos DB that is used for indexing and must be unique for every item in a logical partition.
+The `id` property, which is generated as a unique Guid for each new object as shown in the `DataTypes.cs` class, is a special required value in Cosmos DB that is used for indexing and must be unique for every item in a logical partition.

 1. Still within the `foreach` block, add the following line of code to write the value of the newly created resource's `id` property to the console: